 If Bob wants to send Alice a sensitive document, he places the document in the trunk, and uses a copy of Alice’s public key to lock it.
 Remember, her public key only turns counterclockwise, so Bob will turn the key counterclockwise from C to B to A to lock the trunk.
 The only key that can turn from A to B is Alice’s private key, which she has kept a secret.
 Alice can unlock the trunk with her private key and read the sensitive document.

-The primary takeaway for how public key encryption works is that data encrypted with the public key can only be decrypted with the private key, and data encrypted with the private key can only be decrypted with the public key.
+The primary takeaway for how public key encryption works is that data encrypted using the public key requires the corresponding private key for decryption, and conversely, data encrypted with the private key can only be decrypted using the public key.

 Benefits of public key encryption